sdc-china/IDA-doc/_posts/2018-10-05-administration-selenium-hub-configuration.md

      | Node Max Replicas Number | Nodes will automatically increase or decrease according to actual needs, this value sets the maximum number of nodes.|
      | Configuration          | Customize browser options for selenium                              |

-     What's more, the option **Containerized** is unavailable by default.
+     The option **Containerized** is unavailable by default.
 You need to [configure Kubernates Setting] before creating this kind of selenium grid.

 **Known Issues:**